MathieuMorel62/holbertonschool-interview/README.md

 32. [**Regex**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/regex): The **Regex** project involves creating a function in Python to determine if a given pattern matches a given string.
 This project focuses on the manipulation of regular expressions and the implementation of efficient algorithms.
 The main objective is to provide a robust implementation that determines if a given pattern matches a given string.

+33. [**Substring**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/substring): The **Substring** project involves creating a function in Python to find all possible substrings containing a list of words in a given string.
+This project focuses on the manipulation of strings and the implementation of efficient algorithms.
+The main objective is to provide a robust implementation that finds all possible substrings containing a list of words in a given string.

 ------------------

 ## Contact